stella-cv/stella_vslam/docs/parameters.rst

     * - Name
       - Description
     * - depth_threshold
-      - The ratio used to determine the depth threshold
+      - The ratio used to determine the depth threshold.
     * - depthmap_factor
       - The ratio used to convert depth image pixel values to distance.
+    * - reloc_distance_threshold
+      - Maximum distance threshold (in meters) where close keyframes could be found when doing a relocalization by pose.
+    * - reloc_angle_threshold
+      - Maximum angle threshold (in radians) between given pose and close keyframes when doing a relocalization by pose.